 - In high-risk areas, if asleep below during the day and especially at night, secure the companionway with barrel bolts and the hatches with screens or bars.
 Use stainless steel hasps and fixings.
 Fix hinges internally so they cannot be pried off or unscrewed.

 - Separate and hide valuables in multiple unpredictable areas onboard.
 Have a “sacrificial stash” to surrender.
-Store an electronic copy of all important materials where it can be accessed if your computer is stolen: your passports and boat documents, the contents of all your wallets: credit cards (both sides), licenses, etc. and your up to date equipment list with serial numbers.
+Store an electronic copy of all important materials where it can be accessed if your computer is stolen: your passports and boat documents, the contents of all your wallets: credit cards (both sides), licenses, etc. and an up to date equipment list with serial numbers.
 If possible, hide a spare GPS and handheld VHF radio, even a personal locator beacon.
 Check the battery status of these items on a regular basis.

 - Install an alarm system or use portable alarms to cover key access points.
 A simple US$30 motion detector in the cockpit or on the transom(s) that activates lights/sirens can do much to scare off thieves.
 Be wary of using motion detectors like the car alarms, which can be set off at the least amount of motion; your neighbors will ignore the sound if there are too many false alarms.

 - Have a response plan ready to use if boarded, whether at anchor or underway, with the emphasis on scaring away intruders before they board and enter your boat.
 Additional deterrents can be kept inside, but should be easily accessible – near where you sleep.
 For example, a panic button that activates external sirens and lights, an air horn, pepper spray, etc., next to your bunk.
 If you have pepper spray, learn how to use it and be cognizant of wind direction.
 Stay out of sight when the boat is approached, speaking from the companionway rather than cockpit in questionable circumstances.
 Do NOT leave the safety of your secure interior and risk a violent encounter with unknown attackers.